giralt/draft-ietf-alto-gradientgraph-multidomain/draft-giraltyellamraju-alto-bsg-multidomain.md

 currently active in their network, but usually has no knowledge about the structure and state of any other network in the multi-domain environment.
-For instance, a data flow may need to cross two network domains, one operated by AT&T and another one operated by Verizon.
-AT&T has no visibility into the network operated by Verizon, while Verizon has no visibility into the network operated by AT&T’s.
+For instance, a data flow may need to cross two network domains, one operated by Operator O1 and another one operated by Operator O2.
+O1 has no visibility into the network operated by O2, while O2 has no visibility into the network operated by O1.
 Yet both networks need to cooperate in order to ensure the end-to-end QoS required by the flow.